 Yes, thermal imaging works perfectly in daylight.
-It is not concerned with visible light sources and relies on temperature, and it can be utilized during night or day.
-But, a number of factors can affect the performance.
+It is not concerned with visible light sources and relies on temperature, and it can be utilized for night or daytime use to detect thermal energy.
+But, a number of factors can affect it’s performance.

-Thermal imaging is technology beneficial to many fields.
+The night vision technology behind it is beneficial to many fields.
 For example, it can be used in medicinal applications, security, surveillance, and even industrial optimization.
-In hunting, it is especially helpful, especially in areas with very low visibility.
+In hunting, it is especially helpful, especially in areas with very low visibility thereby improving night vision.

 This article will teach you the basics of thermal imaging.
-In the end, you should not only be confident to answer the question: does thermal imaging work in the daylight, also, you will have knowledge on its applications, best conditions, and differences with other imaging equipment.
+In the end, you should not only be confident to answer the question: does thermal imaging work in the daylight, you will also have a knowledge on some of the best thermal monoculars, its applications, best conditions, and differences with other imaging equipment.

 How Thermal Imaging Works?